KITE: Kernelized and Information Theoretic Exemplars for In-Context Learning: Algorithm Design

-Equation~\eqref{eq:rel-greedy} seeks the example $\fl{x}_i$ which is most relevant to the input query $\fl{z}$ in the geometry induced by the matrix $\fl{V}_{\ca{S}_{i-1}}^{-1}$.
-However, for in-context learning, both relevance (i.e., choosing examples similar to the input) and diversity (i.e., choosing similar examples) are essential, and need to be carefully balanced.
+\textbf{Selecting diverse examples.} Equation~\ref{eq:rel-greedy} seeks the example $\fl{x}_i$ which is most relevant to the input query $\fl{z}$ in the geometry induced by the kernel function $k_{\ca{S}_{i-1}}(\cdot,\cdot)$.
+However, for ICL, both relevance (i.e., choosing examples similar to the input) and diversity (i.e., choosing diverse examples) are essential, and need to be carefully balanced.
+To select diverse examples, we seek the set $\ca{S}$ that fetches the maximum information about the unknown function $h \in \ca{H}$ from noisy responses.
+If we assume $h$ to be sampled from a Gaussian process\footnote{A Gaussian process (GP) over $\mathbb{R}^d$, is a collection of random variables $(h(x))_{x \in \mathbb{R}^d}$, such that every finite sub-collection $(h(x_i))_{i = 1}^m$ is jointly Gaussian~\cite{williams2006gaussian}.
+The GP model only aids in designing the diversity objective, and has nothing to do with the actual function $h$, which is a fixed, unknown, member of the RKHS $\ca{H}$.} with covariance function $k$, then the information gain about $h$ from $r$ noisy responses is given by $g(\ca{S})=\log \det \left( \fl{K}_{\mathcal{S}}+\beta\fl{I}_r\right)$, where $\fl{K}_{\mathcal{S}}$ is the Gram matrix over the set $\ca{S}$~\citep{cover1999elements}.